Recipe Overview

 Chicken drumsticks are economical, flavorful, and fun to eat.
 I love my recipe for super easy air fryer drumsticks and soy and honey glazed drumsticks are finger lickin’ good.
 Grilled chicken shawarma drumsticks with homemade tzatziki (cucumber yogurt sauce) are yummy when it’s grilling weather.

-But if I’m wanting a really convenient one pan dinner (and when isn’t it a good time for that)?
+A one pan dinner!
+When I’m wanting a really convenient one pan dinner (and when isn’t it a good time for that)?
 I’ll take these roasted chicken drumsticks with potatoes any day!
 Pick up a package of drumsticks the next time you shop and look forward to a great dinner.

 Roasted chicken drumsticks on a pan with potatoes and onions.